co-jaeger/co-jaeger/README.md

 - 👋 Hi, I’m @co-jaeger
-- 👀 I’m interested in STEM, Linux, and
+- 👀 I’m interested in STEM, Linux, and Desktop Environment Development
 - 🌱 I’m currently an Astrophysics Student/Researcher doing research into stellar mergers.
-Part-time Machinist.
-- 📫 christian-obrien@uiowa.edu

 <!---
 co-jaeger/co-jaeger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.